AndrewR96/Yelpy/READme.md

 ## Notes

 I think one of the hardest issues I had were the implementations of constraints to my app.
-For some reasons the multiple times I tried adding my constarints, I got it to work perfectly for me.
-I tried making sure that my numbers were similar to those of instructor in the video, but my outcome was not the same.
+For some reasons the multiple times I tried adding my constarints, I could not get it to work perfectly for me.
+I tried making sure that my numbers were similar to those of instructor in the video, but my outcomes were not the same.

 ## License